carrot2/carrot2/carrot2-dcs-service/src/main/webapp/templates/README.txt

 Place request templates in this folder.

-Templates are ordered alphabetically by file name.
-Any numerical prefix and .json suffix is then discarded - the remaining part of the file name forms template identifier.
+Templates are returned from the service in the order of alphabetic file names.
+The returned template identifiers are stripped of any numeric prefix and file name extension.
+For example, a template "04 stc-fast-settings.json" would have an identifier "stc-fast-settings".